 Do a baking exchange with friends or family.
 You will end

-up with much more of a variety of treats, less cooking time involved, and save significantly on ingredients and time.
+up with much more of a variety of treats, less cooking energy involved, and save significantly on ingredients and your time.

 Make your Christmas dinner as organic and vegetarian as much as possible.
 Be sure to buy locally.
 Ask guests to bring a contribution to the holiday dinner.